Preparing for Your First Hearing Test: What You Need to Know

 Tips for Preparing for Your Appointment

 Getting ready for a comprehensive hearing test is like preparing for any appointment with a medical specialist.
-We recommend you refresh your memory of your medical history, particularly anything relating to the ears.
+We recommend you refresh your memory of your medical history, particularly anything relating to the ear.
 Take notes or bring past medical records if you need to.

 If you can, keep your environment quiet before the test.
 This will help your audiologist get an accurate baseline.
 If you work in a noisy environment or are otherwise unable to control the noise level of your environment before your appointment, it’s not a problem.
 Just let them know before your tests.